-- [x] Pre-service
+[x] Pre-service

-- [x] Orientation within 3 months of hire

-- 2.2.1.2 Prevention of SIDS and the use of safe-sleep practices.

-- 1. Standard(s): Provide a brief summary of how this standard is defined.
+- [x] Orientation within 3 months of hire - 2.2.1.2 Prevention of SIDS and the use of safe-sleep practices. - 1.
+Standard(s): Provide a brief summary of how this standard is defined.
 The description should identify the practices that must be implemented by child care programs.
 Include any variations based on the category of care or ages of the children served: The Family Child Care Provider will inform parents about their safe sleep policy and how their baby sleeps.
 If the baby sleeps in a way other than on her back, the child's parents or guardians need a note from the child's physician that explains how she should sleep, the medical reason for this position and a time frame for this position.
 A Provider will place babies to sleep only in a safety-approved crib with a firm mattress and a well-fitting sheet.
 The Provider will avoid toys and other soft bedding, including fluffy blankets, comforters, pillows, stuffed animals and wedges should not be placed in the crib with the baby.
-As these items can impair the infant's ability to breath if they cover his face.
-For tribal Certified Family Child Care providers this applies to Infants. - 2.
+As these items can impair the infant's ability to breath if they cover his face. - 2.
 Pre-Service and Orientation Training: